balazsgyenes/parllel/docs/design.md

     - AsynchronousSampler, which samples in a child process while the algorithm is optimizing.
         - This class should inherit from the standard sampler types much like how ProcessCage inherits from Cage.
         - Calls `set_samples_buffer` on cages before each batch, so that they write to the correct buffer
-    - FullEpisodeSampler, which returns only completed trajectories every iteration.
-This is essentially a configuration of the RecurrentSampler (cages wait to reset, sampler stops if all envs done, samples buffer allocated with T equal to maximum episode length).
-Depending on wait-reset semantics, it might not make sense to have a separate class for this.
 - Transforms
-    - **!!** Instead of passing parameters like `valid_only`, pass `batch_buffer` so that the Transform can compute the value itself.
-Then remove `dry_run` from `EstimateMultiAgentAdvantage` and create a pattern for adding it.
     - Add `freeze` method to stop statistics from being updated when evaluating agent.
     - Add `stats` attribute to normalizing transforms (and anything else in the transform that is stateful and could be logged)
     - Add test for `NormalizeObservation` transformation, which verifies that environments that are already done are not factored into running statistics.